Quantifying over Boolean announcements: Conclusions and further research

 \section{Conclusions and further research}

 We proposed the logic \logicbapal{}.
 It is an extension of public announcement logic.
-It contains a modality $\Box \phi$ intuitively corresponding to: ``after every public announcement of a boolean formula, $\phi$ is true.''
-We have shown that the logic \logicbapal{} is more expressive than multi-agent epistemic logic, that it has a finitary axiomatization, and --- our main result --- that its satisfiability problem is decidable.
+It contains a modality $\Box \phi$ intuitively corresponding to: ``after every public announcement of a Boolean formula, $\phi$ is true''.
+We have shown that \logicbapal{} is more expressive than \logicel\ and not at least as expressive as \logicapal, and that it has a finitary complete axiomatization.

-For further research we reserve the investigation of yet another logic with quantification over announcements, called {\em positive arbitrary public announcement logic}, \logicpapal.
-It has a primitive modality ``after every public announcement of a positive formula, $\phi$ is true.''
+For further research we wish to report the decidability of the satisfiability problem of \logicbapal\ and of yet another logic with quantification over announcements, called {\em positive arbitrary public announcement logic}, \logicpapal.
+The logic \logicpapal{} has a primitive modality ``after every public announcement of a positive formula, $\phi$ is true''.
 The positive formulas correspond to the universal fragment in first-order logic.
 These are the formulas where negations do not bind modalities.
-We conjecture that this logic is also decidable, like \logicbapal.
-It has been tentatively reported in \cite{hvdetal.positive:2014}.
+It has been reported in~\cite{hvdetal.papal:2020}.